 Thus, in the case that you write a hit song that has a sample in it, the record label is actually responsible for getting the permission to use it, rather than the producer.

 Admittedly, however, using samples will decrease potential earnings, in comparison to a 100% original song.

-Another great way of recording samples is to do it on your own with a Zoom H2 or the Apogee One, which has a great reputation for its size and the quality of sounds recorded.
-The Apogee One is an audio interface that you can connect right to your iPhone.
+Another great way of recording samples is to do it on your own with a Zoom H6 from Amazon which has a great reputation for its size and the quality of sounds it can record.

 There are producers out there who have created entire albums using just field recordings, whether it’s the sound of rain, the subway, or the sound of a combine taking corn off in the fields.
 You can make music out of almost anything through the use of a DAW and a recorder.

 Through the use of the AUSampler in Garageband, you can adjust the pitch of the sample, thus, turning it into an entirely different and new sound.

 For instance, you can record the sound of a car, drop it down a couple of octaves, and it sounds like a bizarre low-end sound that is practically impossible for someone to imitate.

 Think about it, if you record the sound of something that’s unique, that no one else has recorded, a producer can have their own sounds that are completely different to what everybody else is doing.